vbatts/rblatter/README.md

 This utility is likely run in place during packaging of TeX Live, but can now be handle as a gem too.

+To install as a gem, run:

+  rake build

+and the gem package should be in the ./pkg directory

 ## Usage

 Ideally, you will have the tarballs of the texlive bits